EvanChain/AdultSwap-core/README.md

 ## Whitepaper

-A more detailed description of Uniswap v4 Core can be found in the draft of the [Uniswap v4 Core Whitepaper](./docs/whitepaper/whitepaper-v4.pdf).
+A more detailed description of AdultSwap Core can be found in the draft of the [AdultSwap Core Whitepaper](./docs/whitepaper/whitepaper-v4.pdf).

 ## Architecture